Most people see their breast implants as a life-long alteration and become very attached to their new appearance.

 However, it’s assuring to know that implants can be removed at any time should you change your mind.
 Circumstances and attitudes alter over time, so breast explant surgery is an option if you want to have your implants removed.

-Our team is highly experienced in breast surgery, providing implant and explant treatments as well as breast uplifts from our state-of-the-art facilities at the Spire Manchester Hospital, so you can rest assured you are in safe hands.
+Our team is highly experienced in breast surgery, providing implant and explant treatments as well as breast uplifts from our state-of-the-art facilities at The Pines Hospital in Manchester so you can rest assured you are in safe hands.